The Bankrate promise

 How to earn and redeem points

 American Airlines AAdvantage Dining has a portal that lets you search for participating restaurants in your area.
 Once you have created a free account and linked a credit or debit card you plan to pay with, you can start earning by finding out which restaurants participate near your home or in areas you travel to often.
+You can also earn by placing an online order for takeout for delivery via AAdvantage Dining.

-American Airlines AAdvantage Dining makes it easy to search by your hometown, a town you’re visiting or a restaurant name.
+For in-person dining, American Airlines AAdvantage Dining makes it easy to search by your hometown, a town you’re visiting or a restaurant name.

-You can even become a VIP in this program by agreeing to receive email communication and dining out 11 times by the end of the year.
+You can even become a VIP in this program by agreeing to receive email communications and dining out 11 times by the end of the year.
 As an American Airlines AAdvantage Dining VIP, you will:

 - Earn 5 miles for every dollar spent at participating restaurants